 Remember our battle series, where we’ve continued to explore Performance TV’s place amid the other players in the digital advertising space?
 Whether you’re a first time reader or long time lurker, it’s time to bring back this much coveted series.
 This time, we’re digging a little deeper into some of digital’s most talked about topics, including attribution, creative and so much more.
 But, before we have a chance to get ahead of ourselves, let’s start with the basics (or, not so basic, depending on how you look at it).
 Performance TV and Over-the-top (OTT) have often been lumped into the same category, but are they really the same?
 Let’s set the record straight.

-Performance TV: Streams video content via the internet across the biggest screen in the house—your television.
-With Performance TV, marketers only serve ads on Connected TV Devices—think your Smart TVs or TVs enabled with streaming devices, like Roku, Chromecast, Apple TV, Fire TV or XBox.
-Additionally, MNTN Performance TV serves only Living Room Quality—high definition, non-skippable 15 second or 30 second ads—direct to TV screens.
-Not only does this help drive attention to your brand in the best way (and format) possible, but it keeps your brand top of mind long after the ad has finished running.
+• Performance TV: Is a form of CTV advertising that is focused on performance outcomes.
+MNTN Performance TV serves only Living Room Quality — high definition, non-skippable 15 second or 30 second ads.
+Not only does this help drive attention to your brand in the best way possible, but it keeps your brand top of mind long after the ad has finished running.

 Inventory

-OTT: There’s a lot less transparency when it comes to advertising on OTT.
-Most brands buying OTT think they’re buying on streaming TV—only to find out later that the majority of their hard earned budget is actually being served on devices like mobile and desktop—and often on lower quality inventory that goes beyond the top tier networks.
+• OTT: There’s a lot less transparency when it comes to general advertising on OTT.
+Most brands buying OTT think they’re buying ad space on top streaming shows — only to find out later that the majority of their hard earned budget is actually being served on lower quality inventory that goes beyond the top tier networks.
 You have a lot less control on brand safety and run into brand misalignment risks, too.
 We’ll elaborate on that a little later down the page, so keep reading.

 Attribution

-OTT: Most OTT providers apply the first-touch attribution model, which means the first touchpoint that the viewer has with your brand takes all of the credit for a site visit (and later, a conversion).
+• OTT: Most OTT providers apply the first-touch attribution model, which means the first touchpoint that the viewer has with your brand takes all of the credit for a site visit (and later, a conversion).
 In other words, let’s say a viewer is served your ad on their iPhone, and simply scrolls past without taking any action.
 Then a couple days later, they see your Facebook ad and decide to click through to your site.
-That OTT provider just took all the credit for that visit.
-You’re probably thinking the same thing as us—this isn’t a fair, nor credible way to measure attribution!
-And you’re right—especially when we know there are multiple touchpoints involved from first exposure to that coveted conversion (Salesforce cited that from their research that advertisers should expect between six to eight touchpoints).
-By leaning on a first-touch attribution model, most OTT advertising solutions are able to take more credit than they’re actually due for site visits—and later conversions—that they “drove” through the first-touch attribution model.
+There’s a good chance that OTT provider just took all the credit for that visit.
+You’re probably thinking the same thing as us — this isn’t a fair, nor credible way to measure attribution!
+And you’re right — especially when we know there are multiple touchpoints involved from first exposure to that coveted conversion (Salesforce cited that from their research that advertisers should expect between six to eight touchpoints).
+By leaning on a first-touch attribution model, most OTT advertising solutions are able to take more credit than they’re actually due for site visits — and later conversions — that they “drove” through the first-touch attribution model.